Enter your ZIP to find local pros.

 Siding Maintenance Tips to Prevent Future Repairs

-A few basic maintenance habits can greatly extend the life of your siding and reduce long-term repair costs.
+A few basic maintenance habits can extend the life of your siding and reduce long-term repair costs.

 • Wash siding annually to remove mildew and dirt.